-Sophs are our beloved Orientation Leaders, but their role doesn’t stop after move-in day.
-Specifically, Faculty Sophs are assigned a number of students that are in the same program or faculty as them, and they provide guidance and mentorship throughout the academic year.
+Sophs are our beloved Orientation Leaders.
+Specifically, Faculty Sophs are assigned a number of students that are in the same program or faculty as them, and they provide guidance and mentorship.

 Our Office of Education and Programming is dedicated to developing meaningful, out-of-the-classroom learning experiences.
 We coordinate many programs in residence to support your academic and social transition to Western.
 Some of them include exam review sessions, study groups, professor meet-and-greets, awareness weeks and skill workshops-all right where you live!

 LLCs are one of our most effective, high-impact, and immersive programs where academic integration meets community engagement.